-NOW THEREFORE, the Large Scale Master Planned Development Permit is hereby amended and restated to authorize and grant the right, and Permittee is hereby authorized and granted the right, to develop and construct the Project as outlined and detailed in this: (A) Eleventh Amended and Restated Large Scale Master Planned Development Permit ("Permit") including the Exhibits hereto and those documents and items submitted by Permittee as aforesaid, as a Master Planned Development pursuant to the Master Planned Development provisions contained in the Code; and, (B) the PAGINECTANTIAL STREET AND PAGINECTANTIAL STREET, as "Royal Street", as "Royal Street", as amended by an Amendment to Agreement dated May 29, 1978, a Second Amendment to Agreement dated April 3, 1980, a Third Amendment to Agreement dated August 21, 1980, as amended and restated in its entirety by a Fourth Amendment and Restatement of Agreement, a Fifth Amendment to Agreement dated May 17, 1984, and a Sixth Amendment to Agreement dated February 21, 1985, which are all incorporated herein by reference and which Agreement as so amended is herein referred to as the "Agreement", and as such Agreement may hereafter be further amended from time to time.
+NOW THEREFORE, the Large Scale Master Planned Development Permit is hereby amended and restated to authorize and grant the right, and Permittee is hereby authorized and granted the right, to develop and construct the Project as outlined and detailed in this: (A) Eleventh Amended and Restated Large Scale Master Planned Development Permit ("Permit") including the Exhibits hereto and those documents and items submitted by Permittee as aforesaid, as a Master Planned Development pursuant to the Master Planned Development provisions contained in the Code; and, (B) the PAGINGORANTS ALTERING PARTICLE AND THE COMPANTS AND THE PROPERTY AND THE PAGING PARTICLE AND THE PAGING PARTY AND THE PROPERTY AND THE PAGING PARTY AND THE PROPERTY AND amended by an Amendment to Agreement dated May 29, 1978, a Second Amendment to Agreement dated April 3, 1980, a Third Amendment to Agreement dated August 21, 1980, as amended and restated in its entirety by a Fourth Amendment and Restatement of Agreement, a Fifth Amendment to Agreement dated May 17, 1984, and a Sixth Amendment to Agreement dated February 21, 1985, which are all incorporated herein by reference and which Agreement as so amended is herein referred to as the "Agreement", and as such Agreement may hereafter be further amended from time to time.
 Park City is hereinafter referred to in this Permit as "City".